sexyglitterbug/gottafuckemall/README.md

 # Contributions
 This respository is publicly accessible.
 All contributions are welcome!
 This is a massive project and it needs all the help it can get.

+# Roadmap
+Here's a list of some features I want to have
+- Every pokemon
+- More scenarios
+- Story mode